-While the majority of our moisture testing is done on stucco homes, moisture testing isn’t just for homes with stucco siding.
-Moisture intrusion can happen with any type of siding, and it’s always an expensive repair when left unchecked.
-Just recently, some friends of mine expressed concern about some dirt that started showing up below the corner of their living room window, so they asked me to take a look.
-The photo below shows the “dirt” they were talking about; click on the image to see a larger version.
+Not long ago, some friends of mine expressed concern about some dirt that started showing up below the corner of their living room window.
+They asked me to take a look, and the photo below shows the “dirt” they were talking about; click on the image to see a larger version.

 The title of this blog post probably gives it away, but before I show photos of the rotted wall, let me first explain all of the stuff that went wrong.
 To start, here’s a photo of the front of the house.
 It’s a little tough to see through the tree, but there are no gutters at the upper section of the roof, and the valley at the upper roof dumps water onto the lower roof.
 From there, the lower roof is supposed to direct water into the gutter.

 At the lower portion of the roof, there should have been a piece of kick-out flashing installed where the roof ends above the window, but there was none present.
-This allowed water that ran down the roof/wall intersection to leak in behind the vinyl siding.
+This allowed water that ran down the roof/wall intersection to leak into the wall behind the vinyl siding.

 Finally, there was no water-resistive barrier installed behind the vinyl siding.
 As I mentioned in my blog post about how to inspect your own siding, vinyl siding isn’t designed to be watertight.
 It’s only supposed to keep most of the water out.
 It works because there is supposed to be a weather-resistive barrier installed behind the siding, such as Tyvek®, which is a brand name that is somewhat synonymous with house wrap.
-Unfortunately, water-resistive barriers weren’t specifically required by the MN State Building Code until 2003, so it was pretty much hit and miss up until then.
-In this particular case, it was “miss”.
-Without a water-resistive barrier, all of that water that leaked in behind the siding ended up saturating the wall sheathing and leaking into the wall cavity, where it caused major damage.
+Unfortunately, water-resistive barriers weren’t specifically required by the MN State Building Code until 2003, so it was pretty much hit-and-miss up until then.
+In this particular case, it was a big “miss”.
+Without a water-resistive barrier, all of the water leaking behind the siding saturated the wall sheathing and leaked into the wall cavity, where it caused major damage.

 I did some moisture testing around the window to confirm my suspicions, then we took the siding off to get a good look at the damage.